Jacob Gens: Early life

 Gens was born on 1 April 1903 in Ilgviečiai near Šiauliai in what was then the Russian Empire and is now Lithuania.
 His father was a merchant and Gens was the oldest of four sons.
 Gens attended a Russian-language primary school and then a secondary school in Šiauliai.
 He was fluent in Lithuanian, Russian, German, and Yiddish, and knew some Hebrew, Polish, and English.
-In 1919, Gens enlisted in the newly formed Lithuanian Army.
-He was sent to officers' school and completed the training as a junior lieutenant.
+In November 1920, he volunteered for the Lithuanian Army and sent to study at the War School of Kaunas.
 N. Karni, who was a cadet with Gens, said that he "had great personal charm.
 I do not remember him ever being in a bad mood."
 Karni also felt Gens had "leadership qualities, he had personality, he was a man of principles".
-Gens' participation in the Polish–Lithuanian War and the completion of his secondary schooling earned Gens a promotion to senior lieutenant.
+Upon graduation in December 1921, he was promoted to lieutenant and assigned to the 1st Infantry Regiment.
+In January 1925, he was promoted to senior lieutenant and in March 1925 he requested to be transferred into the army reserves.

-Gens was transferred into the army reserves in 1924 and moved to Ukmergė to teach physical education and the Lithuanian language at a Jewish school.
+Gens then moved to Jurbarkas to teach physical education and the Lithuanian language at a Jewish school.
 In 1924, Gens married Elvyra Budreikaitė, a non-Jewish Lithuanian.
 He appears to have wanted to transfer from the infantry into the Lithuanian Air Force, but at the time it was accepting only unmarried men.
 The couple had a daughter, Ada, in 1926, and moved to Kaunas the following year.
-Gens studied at Kaunas University and worked as an accountant at the Ministry of Justice.
-He graduated in 1935 with a degree in law and economics.
-He was called back to the regular army in the late 1930s and promoted to captain.
+There Gens worked as an accountant at the Ministry of Justice from 1927 to 1935.
+He studied at Kaunas University and graduated in 1935 with a degree in law and economics.
 He worked for the Shell Oil Corporation for two years from 1935, then took a job with Lietūkis, a Lithuanian co-operative.
+In October 1938, he joined the Lithuanian Riflemen's Union and a month later was promoted to reserve captain.

 Gens was a Zionist, and was a follower of the Revisionist Zionism school, which called for most European Jews to immediately emigrate to create the State of Israel in what were then the League of Nations mandates of Palestine and Trans-Jordan.
 He belonged to Brith ha-Hayal, a Jewish organization for military reservists.